CALPINAE, EREBIDAE, NOCTUOIDEA

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-This adult moth is brown, often with pale splotches on each forewing.
+This adult moth is brown, often with pale splotches with a golden sheen on each forewing.
 The forewing tips are recurved.
 The margins and hind-margins of the forewings have a cusp near the middle There is a crest of scales halfway along the hind margin of each forewing that disguises its shape when the moth is at rest with the wings folded.
 The wingspan is about 3 cms.